 The Fox television affiliate in Baltimore reported that “a lot of debris was left behind after high water” at the Inner Harbor and that residents of Fells Point were “encouraged to park for free” at an elevated garage due to the high tides.

 The tide gauge in Annapolis, along the Severn River, showed the water level peaked at 3.72 feet, more than a foot above flood stage (2.6 feet), constituting “moderate flooding” and “one to two feet of inundation above ground level,” according to the National Weather Service.
-The 3.72-foot crest marked the highest water level since 4.08 feet on Oct.
-4, 2014, and ranks as the 11th highest level on record since at least the 1930s.
+The 3.72-foot crest marked the highest water level since reaching 4.15 feet on October 12, 2019 and 4.08 feet on Oct.
+4, 2014.
+The water level ranks among the top 15 highest on record since at least the 1930s.

 The Annapolis Office of Emergency Management posted on Facebook that several roads were closed Thursday, as well as the Eastport Bridge.
 Annapolis’s Capital Gazette reported businesses in affected areas were mostly shuttered because of the coronavirus.
 “Water could be seen pooling at the door of Pip’s Dock Street [Dogs], which has been closed since last month due to the pandemic,” the newspaper wrote.